-The rooms are simple and rustic.
+The rooms at the Inn at Coldfoot Camp are simple and rustic.
 But they are clean.
 Because we camped in a tent, we bought access to the room for an hour for a hot shower (yes, they offer such a service, which is great).
 Both the room, bathroom, and towels were spotless.
 The water was hot, which is important because the weather was nasty and we were freezing.
 Rooms have two twin beds and a private bath (shower), a luxury in this remote Arctic region.
 We also ate breakfast and lunch at their Truckers Cafe a few times.
 Everything was fresh and delicious.
 We liked the place and service very much, so we present the details in a separate article.
 It is also the last place on the route where you can drink beer or wine because of prohibition above mile 175.
 Book a room on their website.

 Boreal Lodge and Arctic Getaway in Wiesman